- From Bitcoin to MintChip?

 It turns out that we have not one but two thinking systems.
 One is fast, automatic, and doesn’t require much energy.
 The other is slow, requires a lot of energy, and activates only when needed.
 Both systems are naturally good at grammar.
 Neither system is good at statistics.

 Psychologists have named our two thinking systems — rather prosaically — System 1 and System 2.
-System 1 is the fast one and it’s engaged all the time.
+System 1 is fast and always on.
 You can’t tun it off.
 System 2 engages at various times — especially when System 1 encounters something out of the ordinary.

 System 1 knows the “default” value — if everything is routine, just select the default action.
 To select something other than the default value, you typically need to fire up System 2.
 In Thinking Fast and Slow, Daniel Kahneman tells a story about parole boards in Israel.
 For parole judges, the default value is to deny parole.
 Judges have to find something positive and think through their position to approve parole.
 As a result, you’re much more likely to be approved for parole if your case is heard right after lunch.
 Immediately after eating, the judges have a lot of fuel for their brains and find it much easier to activate System 2.
 Thus, it’s easier to override the default position.